 "Forecasting the future of an organisation is far more difficult for those who don't like uncertainty, but for those who can embrace it to develop scenarios and visions it's a far more exciting possibility."

 Professor Inayatullah is a visiting professor at Tamkang University's Graduate Institute of Futures Studies and UNESCO Chair in Futures Studies at the Islamic Science University of Malaysia.
-He is an associate at Melbourne Business School and co-facilitates on the Futures Thinking and Strategy Development program.
+He is an associate at Melbourne Business School.